Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Safe use of biomass boilers

-As renewable energy technology develops, biomass is increasingly viewed as a green alternative to traditional forms of energy.
+Biomass is increasingly viewed as a green alternative to traditional forms of energy.

 How biomass boilers work

-A biomass boiler burns non-fossil fuels such as wood fuel (pellets, chips, logs and forestry material).
+A biomass boiler burns non-fossil fuels such as wood fuel (pellets, chips, logs, and forestry material).
 It produces energy to heat water that is distributed via a low-pressure water system around the building.

-Biomass generates power, produces heat and can be used in combined heat and power plants.
+Biomass generates power, produces heat, and can be used in combined heat and power plants.

 Dangers of biomass

-• When using wood chips, there is a potential risk of spontaneous ignition causing a fire if microbial activity occurs.
+• When using wood chips, there is a potential risk of spontaneous ignition, causing a fire if microbial activity occurs.

-• When using wood pellets, they can produce dust during delivery, transport and storage periods.
+• When using wood pellets, they can produce dust during delivery, transport, and storage periods.
 This can enhance the explosion risk.

 • Carbon monoxide poisoning can be caused by poor ventilation or improper use of biomass boilers.